labeffect/irish4aday/httpdocs/wp-content/plugins/image-pro-wordpress-image-media-management-and-resizing-done-right/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SGRFS9EVFAFQU
 Tags: post, plugin, image, images, pictures, editor, upload, management, frames, caption, borders Requires at least: 3.0.0
-Tested up to: 3.9
+Tested up to: 4.7
-Stable tag: 0.35
+Stable tag: 0.36

 Upload, resize, add, change images instantly.
 Manage your media collection with ease and use it for any post or page.
 A new way of managing content!

 == Description ==

-NEW: update to 0.34 to get:
+NEW: update to 0.36 to get PHP7 & Wordpress 4.7 support

-*   frames for your pictures (rounded corners, polaroid and round frame)
-*   captions for your pictures

 Check out the 2 minute video presentation of this plugin: http://www.mihaivalentin.com/image-pro-wordpress-image-management/